 Sources of data for measuring Indicator 5.a.2 are the official versions of national policies, primary law and secondary legislation which must be publicly available.
 More specifically, the relevant laws include the following: land, family, marriage, inheritance, land registration, gender equality laws, constitution, agrarian reform.
 Relevant policies include policies include policies on land, agriculture and gender.

 For the purpose of the official reporting at the global level, ONLY the proxies localized in the primary and/or secondary law will be reported because of their binding nature.
-However, for the meaningfulness of the assessment, relevant policies are considered for the analysis because they represent the foundations of the law setting out the principles that indicate the direction towards the country aims to move and very often suggest reforms that need to be adopted in the legal framework.
+The only exception to this rule is Proxy D where also national wide programs are considered for the purpose of the assessment.
+However, for the meaningfulness of the assessment, relevant policies are considered for the analysis because they represent the foundations of the law setting out the principles that indicate the direction towards which the country aims to move and very often suggest reforms that need to be adopted in the legal framework.
 In this sense, if the proxies are present in these types of instruments they constitute an important step towards a more gender sensitive legal framework.

 The data are extracted directly from the laws in force at the moment when the assessment is carried out.
 Data collection/provision entails the assessment of the relevant laws to determine if the six proxies are present or not in the legal framework.
-Data will be compiled in an electronic survey composed of the following three forms:
+Data will be compiled in an electronic questionnaire organized as follows:

-Form 1 “Checklist of policy and legal instruments”.
-This form provides a checklist of the relevant policy and legal instruments for each proxy.
+A checklist of policy and legal instruments Relevant for the assessment in order to guide the expert in the identification of the proxies in the policy and legal framework of the country analysed.

-Form 2 “List of policy and legal instruments for reporting under indicator 5.a.2”.
-This form is where the details of instruments containing the proxy are provided and relevant provisions cited.
+Form 1 “Policy and legal instruments, including provisions for Proxy (x)”.
+This form composed of a set of questions to be answered (YES or No) to determine if the proxy is present.
+The details of the instruments containing the Proxy are to be provided in this form.

-Form 3 “Questionnaire on indicator 5.a.2”.
+Form “results of Assessment – Proxy (x)”.
 This form summarizes the results of the assessment for each proxy.

-To complete the indicator 5.a.2 assessment, national legal experts must examine the national legal and policy framework and complete the electronic survey following the methodological guidelines.
+To complete the indicator 5.a.2 assessment, national legal experts must examine the national legal and policy framework and complete the electronic questionnaire following the methodological guidelines.
 This involves three steps that must be repeated for each proxy.

-Collect all the relevant policy and legal documents, using the checklist (Form 1) contained in the electronic survey as a guide as to the instruments to check for the concerned proxy.
+Collect all the relevant policy and legal documents, using the checklist contained in the electronic questionnaire as a guide as to the instruments to check for the concerned proxy.

-Using the detailed methodological guidelines (Section 2 and 3), determine whether the proxy exists in the legal and policy framework and in which instruments.
+Using the detailed methodological guidelines, determine whether the proxy exists in the legal and policy framework and in which instruments.

-Complete checklist (Form 1) and list of instruments (Form 2) for that proxy on the electronic survey, citing the instrument and the relevant provisions where the proxy was located and the relevant parts of Form 3 (questionnaire), citing the instrument where the proxy was located.
-Include a hyperlink to the text of the legal and policy instrument
+Complete the questionnaire for each proxy, citing the instrument and the relevant provisions where the proxy was located as well as any further relevant information or exception.
+Include a hyperlink to the text of the legal and policy instrument.

 After these three steps have been undertaken for all six proxies the national responsible institution will identify the level of protection to women’s land rights present in the legal framework according to the number of proxies located and then will classify the country in one of the six classification bands described above.